GrantS2S/website/content/help/setup/iq-retail.md

 ---
-title: "iQ Retail"
+title: "IQ Retail"
-seoTitle: "iQ Retail Getting Started"
+seoTitle: "IQ Retail Getting Started"
-seoDescription: "Integrate your iQ Retail with supported B2B and B2C Systems through Stock2Shop"
+seoDescription: "Integrate your IQ Retail with supported B2B and B2C Systems through Stock2Shop"
 type: setup
 source: "iq-retail"
 channel: ""
 fulfillment: ""
 ---

-## iQ Retail
+## IQ Retail
-iQ Retail is a client-side ERP system.
+IQ Retail is a client-side ERP system.
-This means that the iQ Retail application is installed on a server at your office, on your actual work computer or on a server in the cloud.
+This means that the IQ Retail application is installed on a server at your office, on your actual work computer or on a server in the cloud.

-In order for Stock2Shop to provide you with the full integration capabilities and link iQ Retail to other sales channels and fulfilment services such as Shopify, Magento 1.x, Magento 2.x, WooCommerce, Stock2Shops B2B Trade store, Parcelninja and Takealot we need to install software on the server or computer where your iQ Retail is set up.
+In order for Stock2Shop to provide you with the full integration capabilities and link IQ Retail to other sales channels and fulfilment services such as Shopify, Magento 1.x, Magento 2.x, WooCommerce, Stock2Shops B2B Trade store, Parcelninja and Takealot we need to install software on the server or computer where your IQ Retail is set up.
+For more information on the installation of Stock2Shop's software, see our guide on [installing Stock2Shop](/help/setup/installing-stock2shop/ "Installing Stock2Shop for on Premise ERP / AAccounting Sysytems") for on premise ERP / Accounting Systems.

-Below is all documentation you will need regarding your iQ Retail integration from start to finish.
+Below is all documentation you will need regarding your IQ Retail integration from start to finish.
 Although this is a guide, Stock2Shop can facilitate complex integrations, however this may result in increased integration time.

 ## Getting Started (Prerequisites)
-In order for Stock2Shop to communicate with iQ Retail ERP system, we require the following information:
+In order for Stock2Shop to communicate with IQ Retail ERP system, we require the following information:

 - Database Name